Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 600
 - Wondrous

 **Madness**: Once a turn when you deal or take damage you gain a stack of _Madness_.
-When you have 5 stacks of madness your gain +1 crit chance.
+When you have 5 stacks of madness your gain +1 crit chance for a minute.

 ---